hyperion-project/hyperion.ng/docs/docs/en/json/README.md

 # JSON RPC Introduction
-The JSON-RPC povide lot's of possiblities to interact with Hyperion.
+The JSON-RPC provide lot's of possibilities to interact with Hyperion.
 You could get information about Hyperion and it's states and trigger certain actions based on these informations or just out of the wild.

 [[toc]]